Stocks fall again as banks drop and oil prices rise - KRDO

 March is looking a lot like January and February on Wall Street.
 That’s not good news for investors.

+The Nasdaq and S&P 500 were also hit hard, with each index falling about 1.6%.

-Rising oil prices, which spiked 10% Tuesday to above $105 a barrel for the first time in more than seven years, are hurting sentiment.
+Rising oil prices, which spiked nearly 10% Tuesday to above $104 a barrel for the first time in more than seven years, are hurting sentiment.
 So is the rapid drop in long-term bond yields.
 The 10-year Treasury rate fell to about 1.7%, the lowest level since early January.

 Lower bond rates are bad news for financial firms, which tend to make more money from lending operations and other businesses when rates are higher.
-American Express, JPMorgan Chase and Goldman Sachs were among the bigger losers in the Dow Tuesday.
+American Express, JPMorgan Chase, Visa and Goldman Sachs were among the bigger losers in the Dow Tuesday.

 Investors are now betting that rates will remain pretty low for awhile as well.
-According to futures contracts on the CME, traders are even pricing in a tiny (2%) chance that the Federal Reserve will keep rates at zero at its next meeting on March 16.
+According to futures contracts on the CME, traders are even pricing in a 2% chance that the Federal Reserve will keep rates at zero at its next meeting on March 16.

+Fed chair Jerome Powell may talk more about where rates are headed during his semiannual congressional testimony this week.
+He speaks in front of the House Committee on Financial Services Wednesday and the Senate Banking Committee Thursday.

-Chevron was the Dow’s biggest gainer Tuesday, rising 3%.
+Chevron was the Dow’s biggest gainer Tuesday, rising nearly 4%.
 The energy giant is benefiting from higher oil prices and the company also raised its target for stock buybacks this year.

 Kohl’s stock was up 2% and Dow components Walmart and Home Depot rallied as well.